Law111/Cookie/README.md

 #### HOW TO LAUNCH
 - clone repo
-- javac *.java
+- cd tetris
-- java tetris
+- processing tetris